Highlights of Calabria & Sicily

 • Palermo - Anti-Mafia Movement Tour

-• Get up close and personal with the active volcanoes scattered across the Aeolian Islands and perhaps take a dip in one of the sulphur springs
+• Get up close to the active volcanoes that are scattered across the Aeolian Islands and maybe even take a dip in one of the Sulphur springs.

-• Surrounded by dramatic valleys and craters set in a lunar-like landscape, towering Mt.
-Etna is one of the greatest natural beauties of the Mediterranean, and Europe’s largest active volcano
+• See Mt.
+Etna – surrounded by dramatic valleys and craters set in a lunar-like landscape, towering Mt.
+Etna is one of the greatest natural beauties of the Mediterranean, and Europe’s largest active volcano!

 Departing